viventriglia/personal-finance-for-newbies/README.md

 - `docker compose up streamlit`

+You can choose, by editing the `.env` file in the project root, whether to install dependencies via `poetry` or via `uv` (a library written in RUST that greatly speeds up the installation of python libraries)

 ## How can I use my own data?
 To load and use your data, download and fill in the template with your accumulation plan's buy/sell transactions and upload it.
 Make sure you fill it in correctly.
 The fields to be entered are: